-March 18, Thursday Last day to register
+March 21 Thursday Last day to register

-March 29, Monday Last day to drop a class and receive only a "W" grade - all grades after this date will
+March 28 Monday Last day to drop a class and receive only a "W" grade - all grades after this date will be either "WP" or "WF"

-April 12, Friday Last day to drop a class or withdraw from school
+April 11 Friday Last day to drop a class or withdraw from school

-May 9, Sunday Term II Classes End
+May 8 Sunday Spring Term II classes end

-FIRST TERM SUMMER, 2021
+FIRST TERM SUMMER, 2022

-May 26, Wednesday Last day to register as full-time student

-May 27, Thursday

-Last day to register as part-time student

-June 7, Monday Last day to drop a class and receive only a "W" grade-all grades after this date will be
+May 31 Tuesday Undergraduate Registration/Classes begin June 1 Wednesday Last day to register as full-time student Last day to change class schedule and receive tuition/fees adjustment June 2 Thursday Last day to register as part-time student June 13 Monday Last day to drop a class and receive only a "W" grade - all grades after this date will be either "WP" or "WF" June 16 Thursday Last day to drop a class or withdraw from school June 24 Friday Final Examinations, 8:00 a.m. classes (8:30 a.m.)
+Final Examinations, 10:40 a.m. classes (11:00 a.m.)

-June 10, Thursday

-June 18, Friday

-SECOND TERM SUMMER, 2021
+SECOND TERM SUMMER, 2022

-June 21, Monday Undergraduate Registration/Classes begin (7:30 a.m.)

-June 22, Tuesday Last day to register as full-time student

-June 23, Wednesday Last day to register as part-time student

-July 7, Wednesday Last day to drop a class and receive only a "W" grade-all grades after this date will be
+June 27 Monday Undergraduate Registration/Classes begin June 28 Tuesday Last day to register as full-time student Last day to change class schedule and receive tuition/fees adjustment June 29 Wednesday Last day to register as part-time student July 4 Monday Independence Day Holiday July 11 Monday Last day to drop a class and receive only a "W" grade - all grades after this date will be either "WP" or "WF" July 14 Thursday Last day to drop a class or withdraw from school July 22 Friday Final Examinations, 8:00 a.m. classes (8:30 a.m.)
+Final Examinations, 10:40 a.m. classes (11:00 a.m.)

-July 12, Monday

-July 16, Friday

-FULL SUMMER TERM, 2021
+FULL SUMMER TERM, 2022

-June 1, Tuesday

-Last day to register as a full-time student

-June 22, Tuesday Last day to drop and receive only a "W" grade - all grades after this date will be either

-"WP" or "WF"

-July 5, Monday Last day to drop or withdraw from school

-July 16, Friday Final Examinations, TBA
+May 31 Tuesday Undergraduate Registration/Classes begin June 1 Wednesday Last day to register as a full-time student Last day to change class schedule and receive tuition/fees adjustment June 22 Tuesday Last day to drop a class and receive only a "W" grade - all grades after this date will be either "WP" or "WF" July 5 Tuesday Last day to drop or withdraw from school July 22 Friday Final Examinations, TBA